simonhaemmerle/msdp-setup/README.md

 You also need to make sure that the user you plan to use for terraforming is either a contract owner, an administrator or a users with the Manage Dataplatform permission (as documented [here](https://docs.ionos.com/cloud/managed-services/managed-stackable/how-tos/initial-cluster-setup)).

-Then run `ionosctl login` to login with your credentials and `ionosctl token generate` to retrieve a token.
+Then run `ionosctl login` to login with your credentials.

 Now we need to set two environment variables.
 The variable `TF_VAR_cluster_description` lets Terraform know how the file is called in which we stored our cluster configurations.